 The Legend of Zelda is a high-fantasy action-adventure video game series created by Japanese game designers Shigeru Miyamoto and Takashi Tezuka.
-The series had been one of the staples of Nintendo line up of adventure games which gamers like myself had come to adore during out growing up years since the game first release: The Legend of Zelda on February 1986.
+The series had been one of the staples of Nintendo line up of adventure games.
+Moreover, it is a game which gamers like myself had come to adore during out growing up years.
+The game saw it’s first release on February 1986 with The Legend of Zelda.
 The game incorporates elements of action, adventure and puzzle-solving games, not to mention crazy NPC chickens!

 One night performance at Mastercard Theatres, Marina Bay Sands

 For the first time in video game concert history, touring across the world, Symphony of the Goddesses brings Zelda fans and symphony goers alike an entirely new, exciting multimedia experience presenting over 30 years of music from The Legend of Zelda franchise as never before.

 Join Link and hear coming to life a 56-piece orchestra, 20-person choir and a re-imagined score that draws from renowned Zelda games.
 This includes The Legend of Zelda: A Link Between Worlds, The Legend of Zelda: Twilight Princess HD and The Legend of Zelda: Majora’s Mask 3D.
 This, while still paying homage to such classics as The Legend of Zelda: Ocarina of Time 3D and The Legend of Zelda: A Link to the Past.

 Now in its fourth season, hear the Legend Comes to Life in person at the Legend of Zelda: Symphony of the Goddesses right here in Singapore at the Mastercard Theatres at the Marina Bay Sands.